writetome51/open-array/README.md

 getConverted.toOne(
     reducingFunction: ((previousValue: any, currentValue: any, index?, array?) => any) ): any
-    // reduces all values in array down to a single value, and returns that value.
+    // reduces all values in this.data down to a single value, and returns that value.

 getConverted.each(mappingFunction: ((item, index?, array?) => any)): any[]
-    // returns new array where each value in current array is converted into something else.
+    // returns new array where each value in this.data is converted into something else.
 ```
 </details>

 #### getAndRemove: PublicArrayGetterRemover (read-only)
-######  Has methods that both remove and return items from the array:
+######  Its methods both remove and return items from this.data:
 <details>
 <summary>view methods</summary>